 And that’s when Hunt sent his request for help to the Elliott Advocacy team.

-Our team receives hundreds of requests for help every month (over 600 last month alone).
+Our team receives hundreds of requests for help every week.
 And I review almost every one.
 So I know that a certain number of these requests are not reasonable.
 In these cases, the consumer is asking for something for which there is no basis.
 (Did an in-flight injury really nearly kill her?, Will his Emirates nightmare end in a big cash award?)

 Our credibility with consumers and with companies depends on our team carefully vetting every request for help.
 We don’t directly advocate all cases that hit our helpline.
 But we are wholly dedicated to resolving the cases that we do accept.
 We do that by researching policies, regulations and finding every detail that supports and proves the consumer’s position.